10 Interior Design Styles You Should Know

 While the space references different eras, there is a harmony created through elements like color, texture, and pattern.
 These spaces may feel a bit chaotic at first glance.
 However, a second look will reveal a careful attention to detail and creating unity in the room.

-Unlike the eclectic style, which embraces bright hues and is overflowing with color and texture, transitional spaces opt for more neutral color palettes and furniture with cleaner, sleeker lines.
+Unlike the eclectic style, which embraces bright hues and is overflowing with color and texture, transitional interior design opts for more neutral color palettes and furniture with cleaner, sleeker lines.

 In a transitional space, you might find crown molding and a Louis XVI chair next to an alcove featuring Lucite sconces, with a cream shag rug adorning the floor.
 Like with eclectic design, these elements speak to starkly different times, but there is a cohesion introduced through calming colors and a lack of excess ornaments.